BobbyRBruce/gem5-ssbse-challenge-2023/README.md

 ./build/ALL/gem5.opt ssbse-challenge-examples/hello.py --isa ARM
 ```

+### Seeing your output

+gem5 will output statistics and other information to the "m5out" directory.
+The statistics files will let you know the simulated time,
+cache hits and misses, and most things you'd want to know about your system.

 ## gem5 at a high level

 Almost everything in gem5 can be broken down into "SimObjects", the "events" they schedule, and the connections between the SimObjects via "ports".